Hissène Habré: Rule

-Habré seized power in Chad and ruled from 1982 until he was deposed in 1990 by Idriss Déby.
-Habré's one-party régime, like many others before his, was characterized by widespread human rights abuses and atrocities.
-He denied killing and torturing tens of thousands of his opponents, although in 2012 the United Nations' International Court of Justice (ICJ) ordered Senegal to put him on trial or extradite him to face justice overseas.
+Habré ruled Chad from 1982 until Idriss Déby deposed him in 1990.
+His one-party regime was characterized by widespread human rights abuses and atrocities.
+Habré denied killing and torturing tens of thousands of his opponents, although in 2012, the United Nations' International Court of Justice (ICJ) ordered Senegal to put him on trial or extradite him to face justice overseas.

 Following his rise to power Habré created a secret police force known as the Documentation and Security Directorate (DDS), under which his opponents were tortured and executed.
 Some methods of torture commonly used by the DDS included burning the body of the detainee with incandescent objects, spraying gas into their eyes, ears and nose, forced swallowing of water, and forcing the mouths of detainees around the exhaust pipes of running automobiles.
-Habré's government also periodically engaged in ethnic cleansing against groups such as the Sara, Hadjerai and the Zaghawa, killing and arresting group members en masse when it was perceived that their leaders posed a threat to the regime.
+To track dissidents who had fled Chad, the DDS also collaborated with the Israeli, Central African, Togolese, Zairian, Ivorian and Cameroonian secret services, collectively known as the réseau mosaïque.
+Habré's government also periodically engaged in ethnic cleansing against groups such as the Sara, Hadjerai and Zaghawa, killing and arresting group members en masse when it was perceived that their leaders posed a threat to the regime.

 Habré fled, with $11 million of public money, to Senegal after being overthrown in 1990.
 He was placed under house arrest in 2005 until his arrest in 2013.
 He was accused of war crimes and torture during his eight years in power in Chad, where rights groups say that some 40,000 people were killed under his rule.
 Human Rights Watch claims that 1,200 were killed and 12,000 were tortured, and a domestic Chadian commission of inquiry claims that as many as 40,000 were killed and that more than 200,000 were subjected to torture.
 Human Rights Watch later dubbed Habré "Africa's Pinochet."